DjangoAdminHackers/django-admin-row-actions/README.md

 The final one defines 'action' instead of 'url'.
 This should be the name of a callable on your `ModelAdmin` or `Model` class (similar to [ModelAdmin.list_display](https://docs.djangoproject.com/en/1.8/ref/contrib/admin/#django.contrib.admin.ModelAdmin.list_display)).

 You can add mouseover tooltips to each individual actions with the 'tooltip' dictionary key, and enable/disable individual actions for each individual object with the 'enabled'.

+Special option 'divided' can be passed to any item to display horizontal rule above it.

 Credits